bahp/django-protondx/docs/modules/history/design_history.rst

 postcode sector is clicked.
 The postcode data is hosted by ArcGIS.
 On click, that postcode is sent to the server which queries the database and returns statistics for that postcode.

+A REST API was created to make these queries possible.
+All information from this point onwards which comes from the server is accessed using this REST API and extensions made to it.

 ---------------